gofiber/fiber/docs/api/middleware/healthcheck.md

 	// Optional.
 Default: "/livez"
 	LivenessEndpoint string

-	// Function to be used for checking the readiness of the application.
-	// Returns true if the application is ready to process requests and false otherwise.
+	// Function used for checking the readiness of the application.
+Returns true if the application
-	// The readiness probe typically checks if all necessary services, databases, and other dependencies
+	// is ready to process requests and false otherwise.
+The readiness probe typically checks if all necessary
-	// are available for the application to function correctly.
+	// services, databases, and other dependencies are available for the application to function correctly.
 	//
 	// Optional.
 Default: func(c *fiber.Ctx) bool { return true }
 	ReadinessProbe HealthChecker